History of Goa: The later migrations

+Maurya Empire

 Chandragupta Maurya incorporated the west coast of India in his province of Aparanta, and the impact of Magadhan Prakrit, the official language of the Mauryan Empire, on the local dialects resulted in the formation of early Konkani, as was the case with other Aryan vernaculars.
 During this era Buddhism was introduced to Goa.
 Similarly a native Goan named Purna, also known as Punna in Pali, who traveled to Sarnath is considered a direct disciple of Buddha, who popularised Buddhism in Goa in the 5th century BC.

 The Satavahanas (c.
 2nd century BCE to 2nd CE)

-The Satavahana dynasty began as vassals of the Mauryan Empire, but declared independence as the Mauryan Empire declined.
 The Satavahana dynasty ruled Goa through their coastal vassals, the Chutus of Karwar.
 This period is estimated to have lasted from around the 2nd century BC to 100 AD.
-The Satavahanas had established maritime power and their contacts with Roman empire from the coastal trade from Sindh to Saurashtra, from Bharuch to Sopara to Goa, where Greek and Roman ships would halt during voyages.
+The Satavahanas had established maritime power and their contacts with Roman Empire from the coastal trade from Sindh to Saurashtra, from Bharuch to Sopara to Goa, where Greek and Roman ships would halt during voyages.
 The Bhojas fortified themselves after the end of Satavahana Empire.
 With the fall of the Satavahanas, the lucrative seaborne trade declined.
 Many Greek converts to Buddhism settled in Goa during this period.
 Buddha statues in Greek styles have been found in Goa.
 It can be seen that they ruled a very small part of Goa.
 Maharashtri prakrit was their language of administration, which influenced medieval Konkani to a great extent.